WANT TO BE PART OF OUR FELLOWSHIP?

 MORE ABOUT ELAB FELLOWSHIP PROGRAM

-We believe that building the future economy is a collaborative effort and we aim to assist our students and recent alumni of the Parsons SDS and DT graduate programs in their journey of (becoming entrepreneurs) creating new experiences.
-Through the Elab fellowship program, second year graduate students and recent alumni – upon graduation to 3 yrs out – who have proven business ideas and entrepreneurial spirits will benefit from internal and external support for a year, including discounted co-working spaces, mentorship, professional business advice, strategic networking, informational workshops and panel discussions.
+We believe that building the future economy is a collaborative effort and we aim to assist our students and recent alumni of The New School graduate programs in their journey of (becoming entrepreneurs) creating new experiences.
+Through the ELab fellowship program, second year graduate students and recent alumni – upon graduation to 4 yrs out – who have proven business ideas and entrepreneurial spirits will benefit from internal and external support for a year, including discounted co-working spaces, mentorship, professional business advice, strategic networking, informational workshops and panel discussions.

 The New School has helped mold many important change makers in music, media, art, design and the social sciences over the years, and within this context, we are excited to build and support with you a shared exploration in entrepreneurship and the emerging new economies.
 We can continue this stewardship in a more networked, collective and collaborative way through digital and analogue methods.